erkjbro/erkjbro/README.md

 ### Hey there! 👋

 🎊 My name is Erik.
-I'm a software engineer that is focused on React, Node, Next, TypeScript, and AWS.
+I'm a software engineer that is focused on React, Node, Next, TypeScript, Python, and AWS.

 😄 My homepage is [erikjbrown.tech](https://erikjbrown.tech).

 🔭 I’m currently working on:
-Ecommerce Platform using React, Next.js (SG), TypeScript, Contentful, SAM, and more.
+Serverless Step Function ETL built with Python

 📫 How to reach me:
 Just use my email.
 Look at my homepage for other options.

 ⚡ Fun facts:
 I have a life outside of coding as well.
-Some of the things I enjoy include mountain biking, video games, a little exercise, and custom PCs.
+Some of the things I enjoy include mountain biking, video games, walking, and custom PCs.

 Find more of my code on:
 - [NPM](https://www.npmjs.com/~erkjbro)